paypal/resteasy-spring-boot/README.md

 Also, this RESTEasy Spring Boot starter integrates to Spring as expected, which means every JAX-RS REST resource that is also a Spring bean will be automatically available.

-See the list of issues for any known current limitation and/or pensing issues.
+See the list of issues for any known current limitation and/or pending issues.

 ## Features
 * Enable RESTEasy and Spring integration for Spring Boot applications